Idan-sh/S.M.P/README.md

 ```
    On May 21 17:25:54 2012
    hello im user1
-   This status is in black and white.
+   This Image is in color
 ```
 <br />